 TriFection built a new custom shower with a bench and a entry without a shower door.
 We also built a drying bench on an opposite wall under a window.
 Our professionals tiled 12×12 Imola Koshi Beige tile in a grid pattern on the shower walls and benches.
 We added a liner of Bliss Cabernet from Crossville for interest and echoed the design with a liner on the outside of shower’s half wall.
 On the shower floor, we placed 2×2 Spanish Mix Polished Marble mosaic tile for contrast.
 Lastly, the TriFection tile crew installed 12×24 Venezia Beige Natural tile in an offset design on the bathroom floor.

 TriFection installed two Kohler oval undermount sinks with Pfister widespread faucets from Ferguson at the vanity.
-In the shower, we placed Pfister fixtures with brushed nickel finishes from Ferguson, including a handheld showering unit on a slide bar.
-We installed two new Kichler lights with brushed pewter finishes from Ferguson to brighten the space and we added Pfister brushed nickel accessories throughout the bathroom.
+In the shower, we placed Pfister fixtures with brushed nickel finishes from Ferguson.
+This included a handheld showering unit on a slide bar.
+We also installed two new Kichler lights with brushed pewter finishes from Ferguson to brighten the space.
+Then, we added Pfister brushed nickel accessories throughout the bathroom.
 Clear, frameless shower glass with brushed nickel hardware placed on the half wall completed the shower area and we touched up the walls with Sherwin Williams Sand Trap.

 Pumping up a powder bathroom